TV Tropes Needs Your Help

 - The "North Hollow files", which Pavel Young's family has used to control members of Parliament, are ordered destroyed rather than published since publication would result in political chaos and 33% of the information is a forgery.

 - After Arnold Giancola and Yves Grosclaude are killed in air car accidents, Eloise Pritchart refuses to cover up the public revelation of diplomatic forgery in the long term.
 Nevertheless, she orders a short-term cover up until reliable evidence can be obtained.
 The primary problems are obtaining legal evidence and avoiding accusations of the government arranging convenient accidents for the main suspects.

-- After Operation Hassan causes chaos in the Manticorian and Grayson governments, only the Masadan and Grayson ( Samuel Mueller) conspirators are convicted.
-Haven is not accused because the only credible witness, Randal Donizetti, is killed to ensure secrecy.
+- After Operation Hassan causes chaos in the Manticorian and Grayson governments in Ashes of Victory, only the Masadan and Grayson ( Samuel Mueller) conspirators are convicted.
+Haven is not accused because the only credible witness is killed to ensure secrecy.